Ozone Generator for Hunting – A Two-Year Field Test

 The morning of November 11, 2018 morning brought a strong cold front to North Florida.
 My wife Stephanie and I were celebrating our anniversary with a babysitter for our newborn and some crossbow hunting during Florida’s archery season.
 I had a ground blind set up in an oak flat that funneled deer onto 2 trails that were within bow range.
 I had been getting pictures of several mature does in this area and some small bucks so we decided we’d give this area a morning hunt to see if we could put a doe in the freezer and get Stephanie her first archery season kill.

-There was only one problem, The strong North winds would blow our scent directly to the trails and bedding areas that we hoped the deer would come down.
-In any other situation I would never have considered hunting here but this was the perfect opportunity to test the effectiveness of an ozone machine for hunting.
+There was only one problem, The strong North winds would blow our scent directly to the trails and bedding areas where we hoped the deer would come down.
+In any other situation, I would never have considered hunting here but this was the perfect opportunity to test the effectiveness of an ozone machine for hunting.
 I was breaking all the rules.

 As the sunrise cleared the treetops we caught our first glimpse of movement.
 The familiar shape of a deer moving its way west to east in front of us sent both of our hearts racing.
 I cautioned Stephanie to slowly get her crossbow into position as I ranged the shooting lane one more time.
 “31 yards, take your time and squeeze the trigger” I whispered as the matriarch doe poked her long neck into the opening.